Home > Macros > Basics > Printing

 Change those references to match your order form.

 Near the start of the code, change the worksheet names to match your worksheet names:

-The "X" marks are cleared at the end of the code, to prepare for the next print session, and a message is displayed, indicating how many orders were printed.
+The "X" marks are cleared at the end of the macro, to prepare for the next print session.
+Also, a message is displayed, to tell you how many orders were printed.